Outdoor Playground Hazards to Watch Out for This Summer

 • Loose drawstrings on hoodies.
 These drawstrings are at risk of becoming entangled in playground equipment and could potentially get caught and choke the child wearing it.
 It is safest for children not to wear clothing with drawstrings when playing on a playground.

 • Appropriate footwear.
-Shoes should be closed-toed with proper support, to prevent being stepped on, stubbed, blistered or cut.
+Shoes should be closed-toed with proper support, this prevents being stepped on, stubbed, blistered or cut.

-• Any jewellery should be kept to a minimum to prevent catching or snagging on equipment.
+• Keep any jewellery at a minimum to prevent catching or snagging on equipment.

 PlaySmart will always recommend the supervision of responsible adults.
-We hope this article has been informative, and that with the information from this article, everyone can have a fun and safe outdoor playground experience this summer!
+We hope this article has been informative to avoid playground hazards, and that with the information from this article, everyone can have a fun and safe outdoor playground experience this summer!

 Leave a Reply